LibraryOfCongress/bagger/README.txt

 8. Running Bagger in Linux/Ubuntu
    ==============================

-You need to have Java SE Runtime Environment 6, but not above 1.6.0.22 (i.e. do not use 1.6.0.23+) installed on the Linux/Ubuntu system.
+You need to have OpenJDK Runtime Environment 6 installed on the Linux/Ubuntu system (preferably the latest release).
 After unpacking the zip file, find the directory bagger_distribution.
 To start the Bagger application, execute the bagger.sh file in the bagger_distribution folder (i.e. ./bagger.sh).
 The Bagger application starts with a splash banner page.

 9. Setting JAVA_HOME
    =================

 The Bagger Application needs to access the Java Runtime Environment (i.e. Java Runtime Environment 6) on the user's machine.
-For Linux/Ubuntu sytems the Java Runtime Environment cannot be above 1.6.0.22 (i.e. do not use 1.6.0.23+).
+For Linux/Ubuntu sytems use OpenJDK Runtime Environment 6 (preferably the latest release).
-There exists a known rendering issue with the Java Runtime Environment version above 1.6.0.22 when used in Linux/Ubuntu systems (i.e. sun.awt.X11.XException).

 If Java Runtime 6 is not installed or it is not set in the System Path, then alternatively the JAVA_HOME environmnet variable needs to be set in the bagger.bat (i.e. Windows) or bagger.sh (Linux/Ubuntu) files prvovided in the bagger_distribution folder as follows:

 i) WINDOWS (File Path has space)
    -----------------------------

 SET JAVA_HOME="C:\Program Files\Java\jre6\bin"
-%JAVA_HOME%\java.exe -jar bagger-2.1.2.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.2.jar
+%JAVA_HOME%\java.exe -jar bagger-2.1.3.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.3.jar

 ii) WINDOWS (File Path with no spaces)
     ----------------------------------

 SET JAVA_HOME=C:\jre6\bin
-%JAVA_HOME%\java.exe -jar bagger-2.1.2.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.2.jar
+%JAVA_HOME%\java.exe -jar bagger-2.1.3.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.3.jar

 iii) Linux/Ubuntu
      ------------

 JAVA_HOME = /usr/java/jre/bin
-$JAVA_HOME/java.exe -jar bagger-2.1.2.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.2.jar
+$JAVA_HOME/java.exe -jar bagger-2.1.3.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger-2.1.3.jar

 Note: The above steps are just examples and could be avoided if the Java Runtime Environment 6 is set in the System Path, where the path or name of the Java Runtime Environment folder could be different.